 Let’s play a game!
 Those words can excite upper elementary students just as much as the younger set.
 Students of all ages love playing games, but game-based learning is so much more.
 It’s not just a replacement for worksheets, a space-filler to kill time between assessments, and it’s not just for recess time.
-Gamed-based learning is using games (both digital and analog) in the context of student learning to enrich the classroom experience.
+Game-based learning is using games (both digital and analog) in the context of student learning to enrich the classroom experience.

-5 Tips to Using Game-Based Learning
+5 Tips for Using Game-Based Learning

 Tip #1.
 Introduce a new tool or a new concept, not both.

 If you’re using a new digital tool or even a game that doesn’t use technology but has new rules, focus on review material.
-Using games are appropriate for covering new information as well, but you don’t want have to teach how to use the tool or play a game while covering brand new content.
+Using games are appropriate for covering new information as well, but you don’t want to have to teach how to use the tool or play a game while covering brand new content.

 Tip #2.
 Let students collaborate.

 Let students work together in teams with platforms for game-based learning like quiz games such as Kahoot or Quizizz.
 Both platforms give the option for students to play as a team.
 Kahoot is a race against the clock, but Quizizz allows individual students to play at their own pace.
-Teachers and students can create their own content related quizzes or use the plethora of content available online.
+Teachers and students can create their own content related to quizzes or use the plethora of content available online.